timsutton/punic/README.markdown

-  init             Generate punic configuration file. resolve          Resolve dependencies and output... update           Update and rebuild the project's... version          Display the current version of Carthage.
+  init             Generate punic configuration file. resolve          Resolve dependencies and output... update           Update and rebuild the project's... version          Display the current version of Punic.
 ```

 Each sub-command also has built in help: